fishdan/Utilities/extensions/subscribed-toolbar/PRIVACY.md

 ## Security

-Dynamic Toolbar relies on Chrome’s extension platform security mechanisms, including the permissions model and secure storage.
+Subscribed Toolbar relies on Chrome’s extension platform security mechanisms, including the permissions model and secure storage.
 The extension does not implement additional data transmission or storage beyond what is described here.

 ## Changes to This Policy